1. Pay off debt

 7. Fund a 529 college savings plan

-8. Pay off a second mortgage or get out of an adjustable mortgage
+8. Pay off the second mortgage or get out of an adjustable mortgage

 Would you rather your home equity line of credit be lumped into your first mortgage, especially if the payment is scheduled to increase?
 Do the smart thing and consolidate your mortgage debt into one lower overall payment.